huettemanj/huettemanj.github.io/Rinker.md

 ### Blog Posts About the Rinker ###
 <ul class="posts">
   {% for post in site.posts %}
-       {% if post.title.include?
-"Rinker" %}
+       {% if "Rinker" .in? post.title.include %}
          <li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a></li>
        {% end %}
   {% endfor %}